-Clearly, it suffices to rank all the vertices of tree network $\mathcal{T}_{t}$ with respect to vertex degree in order to derive accumulative degree distribution $P_{cum}(k)$.
-Now, let us keep this in mind and then recall the concrete procedure in algorithm $\Phi$.
-For one vertex $v$ added at time step $t_{i}$ into tree $\mathcal{T}_{t}$, we can see that its degree $k_{v}(t)$ might take two distinct values.
+\emph{Proof} Clearly, it suffices to rank all the vertices of tree network $\mathcal{T}_{t}$ with respect to vertex degree in order to derive cumulative degree distribution $P_{cum}(k)$.
+Now, let us keep this in mind and then recall the concrete procedure in Algorithm-I. For one vertex $v$ added into tree $\mathcal{T}_{t}$ at time step $t_{i}$, we can see that its degree $k_{v}(t)$ might take two distinct values.
 If vertex $v$ is in set $A(t_{i})$, then the corresponding degree $k_{v}(t)$ is equal to $2^{t-t_{i}+1}$.
 On the other hand, degree $k_{v}(t)$ is equivalent to $2^{t-t_{i}}$ when vertex $v$ belongs to set $B(t_{i})$.
 Based on this, we can obtain the following expression

-where $|A|$ indicates the cardinality of a set $A$ and we have made use of a single edge as seed.
-Substituting $k=2^{t-t_{i}+1}$ into Eq.(\ref{eqa:MF-3-1-1}) yields
+where $|A|$ indicates the cardinality of a set $A$ and we have made use of a single edge as seed as stated above.
+Substituting $k=2^{t-t_{i}+1}$ into Eq.(\ref{eqa:MF-2-1-1}) yields

 Performing derivative on both hand sides in the above expression produces